hiteshjoshi1/microservice-docker-cart-example/README.md

 ###  written by Hitesh Joshi - sendmailtojoshi@gmail.com

-This is proof of concept application where we are trying to build a very basic Shopping cart using microservices, the main intent is to setup microservices properly.
+This is proof of concept application where I am trying to build a very basic Shopping cart using microservices, the main intent is to setup microservices properly.

-What we have achieved so far
+What is achieved so far -

 1. Broken the monolith into smaller microservices.
 2. Externalized config to a seprate git repository.